-In the middle of teaching a class on Active Threat Response and thinking of how important is the mindset aspect of this kind of work.
-It called to mind the concept of the Stockdale Paradox.
+In the middle of teaching a class on Active Threat Response and thinking of how important mindset is to this kind of work.
+It recalled the concept of the Stockdale Paradox.

 Admiral James Stockdale was a Vietnam War hero, recipient of the Congressional Medal of Honor (among other high combat honors), and one time Vice Presidential candidate.
 He was also a proponent of Stoicism…

 Ah, if only we had his like now!

 Stockdale was shot down over Vietnam and held as a prisoner of war for over seven years.
 His composure, his actions, and his leadership during that time earned him the Medal of Honor.

 “This is a very important lesson.
 You must never confuse faith that you will prevail in the end—which you can never afford to lose—with the discipline to confront the most brutal facts of your current reality, whatever they might be.”

 This speaks to every one of us who at one time or another may come face to face with the stark reality of our own death.
 The faith that you will prevail in the end, held alongside the brutal facts of your current reality…

 It’s described as a duality, a paradox, which I suppose it is by most people’s account.

 But it’s not.
 It’s a monism.
 Hard to grasp, I know, but in that moment, or in those years of the most demanding of meditations-in-action that Stockdale endured, it can only be oneness.